quinn0823/apple-siri-voice-navigation/README.preview.md

 I am a high school student, and this is my first project of this kind, created for learning and practice.

 Thank you for using this mod!
 Feel free to **share your feedback** or **leave your request**.
-Your suggestion may be implemented within a few days!
+Your suggestion may be implemented in just a few days!

 If you enjoy it, please consider voting or starring it, awarding it with your free Steam Points, or [buying me a coffee](https://buymeacoffee.com/jonathanchiu) to support my "work"!